 To anneal copper wire with a microtorch, simply set the wire on a firebrick and run your torch across it, around and around and around the length of the wire, until the wire starts to flash red and begins to change color.
 I usually give it just a few more passes past that stage to make sure I get it nice and soft.
 The wire will be a different colour at this point.
 Quench it in some cool water, quick!

-Tip: Learn all about working with a micro torch in the FREE Bluprint mini-class Micro Torch Basics.
+Tip: Learn all about working with a micro torch in the FREE Craftsy mini-class Micro Torch Basics.

 Step 2: Make a bend